-The Turks called Lesvos the "garden of the empire" for its fertility: in the east and center of the island, about 12 million olive trees line the hills in seemingly endless, undulating groves, interspersed with fragrant pine forests.
+The Turks called Lesvos the "garden of the empire" for its fertility: in the east and center of the island, literally millions of olive trees line the hills in seemingly endless, undulating groves, interspersed with fragrant pine forests.
 The western landscape is filled with oak trees, sheep pastures, rocky outcrops, and mountains.
-Wildflowers and grain cover the valleys, and the higher peaks are wreathed in dark green pines.
+Wildflowers and fields of grain sweep the valleys, and the higher peaks are wreathed in dark green pines.
 Adding to the allure—and much to the delight of hedonists—are the hot, mineral-rich waters that bubble to the surface and in places are channeled into thermal baths.
-This third-largest island in Greece is filled with beauty, but its real treasures are the creative artists and thinkers it has produced and inspired through the ages, whose legacy still ripples through its towns and cities.
+This third-largest island in Greece is filled with natural beauty, and its other treasures are the creative artists and thinkers it has produced and inspired through the ages, whose legacy still ripples through its towns and cities.

-Lesvos has more inhabitants than either Corfu or Rhodes with only a fraction of the tourists, so here you can get a good idea of real island life in Greece.
+Lesvos has more inhabitants than either Corfu or Rhodes, with only a fraction of the tourists, so here you can get a good idea of real island life in Greece.
 Many Byzantine and post-Byzantine sites dot the island's landscape, including castles and archaeological monuments, churches, and monasteries.
 The traditional architecture of stone and wood, inspired by Asia Minor, adorns the mansions, tower houses, and other homes of the villages.
 Beach composition varies throughout the island from pebble to sand.
 Some of the most spectacular sandy beaches and coves are in the southwest of the island, quite markedly divided into east and west at its centerpoint by the long Gulf of Kalloni.